google/euphonia/audiotool/design/design.md

 ### **Key Functions**

-Based on design inputs gathered from internal and consortium stakeholders, the high level functions/UX in the system are roughly:
+Based on design inputs gathered from experts, the high level functions/UX in the system are roughly:

 - **User registration**: collects interest form from anyone, collects consent, stores interest form responses, creates user record and assigns a non-identifying program ID such as a Euphonia EUID or a Relate hash.
 - **Recording tasks**: Shows the user prompt/task cards for them to complete.
 Permits listening to current recordings, collects new recordings, shows count and status.
 Uploads audio to storage.
 We expect the GUI to be "just like Project Relate" recording cards.
 Some keyboard support and cross-platform browser testing will be needed.